 Kittens and cats living in groups have an assortment of infectious diseases to contend with: upper respiratory infections, coronavirus, coccidia, to name a few.
-Tritrichomonas foetus is yet another infectious organism yielding diarrhea in feline patients, usually with a history of group lifestyle.
-This organism was previously thought to infect only cattle where it causes miscarriage and fertility problems, but recently (in 2003) T. foetus has emerged as an infectious agent for cats.
+Tritrichomonas blagburni is yet another infectious organism yielding diarrhea in feline patients, usually with a history of group lifestyle.
+Tritrichomonas foetus is a classic parasitic infection of cattle and in 2003 when Tritrichomonas was found to be a cause of diarrhea in the cat, it was thought that this was the same organism.
+More recently, it has been discovered that the feline parasite is a different Tritrichomonas and the literature changed.
+If you are doing your own research you may find that the name of the original organism is in use in older works.
 Information and recommendations regarding this organism have changed in the last several years and we attempt to provide the most up to date summary of what is known and recommended for prevention and treatment of this infection.

 WHAT DOES IT DO TO THE CAT?

 T. blagburni colonizes the lower intestine of the cat causing the mucous and sometimes bloody diarrhea that characterizes colitis.
 If the colon is biopsied, inflammatory cell infiltration typical of inflammatory bowel disease will be seen.
 The diarrhea will clear in 88% of cats within 2 years but the infection will likely persist and the cat will likely remain contagious to other cats.

 Because colitis can have so many causes, it is important to keep this possible cause in mind.
 Chronic colitis may or may not respond to symptomatic treatment and if a specific underlying cause can be identified and treated, a long-term difficult problem can be potentially resolved permanently.
 Many colitis remedies will lead to temporary improvement for a Tritrichomonas-infected cat but the symptoms generally come right back after treatment ceases.